-This document is intended to assist in the preparation of proposals responding to the Announcement of Opportunity (AO) named on the Cover Page, which is issued by NASA's Office of Space Science (OSS).
-Its provisions are applicable in the post 2003 era.
+This document is intended to assist in the preparation of proposals responding to the 2008 Announcement of Opportunity (AO), which is issued by NASA's Science Mission Directorate.

 NASA provides many operations and communications services for mission support.
-Costs accrue when using these services and estimates of these costs need to be included in proposals responding to the AO identified on this cover.
+Costs accrue when using these services and estimates of these costs need to be included in proposals responding to the AO.
 To facilitate proposal preparation, proposers are encouraged to read this document and to contact the individuals named in Section 1.3 below.